Vitaxses/TheOtherRoles-E/README.md

   <summary>Click to show the Changelog</summary>

  ### **1.0.0**
-  Added Role: (Imposter) Swooper: go Invisible Temporarily!
+  Added Role: (Imposter) Swooper: go Invisible Temporarily.\
-  Added Role: (Imposter) Teleporter: Teleport to a set location!
+  Added Role: (Imposter) Teleporter: Teleport to a set location.\
-  Added Role: (Imposter) Sniper: People lunch when killing, I don't!
+  Added Role: (Imposter) Sniper: People lunch when killing, I don't

-  Added Role: (Neutral) Haunter: Haun't to kill!
+  Added Role: (Neutral) Haunter: Haun't to kill.\
-  Added Role: (Neutral) Befriender: Befriend Everyone to make Everyone win!
+  Added Role: (Neutral) Befriender: Befriend Everyone to make Everyone win

-  Added Role: (Crewmate) Sacraficer: Sacraficer Yourself to save another!
+  Added Role: (Crewmate) Sacraficer: Sacraficer Yourself to save another.\
-  Added Role: (Crewmate) Ghost: Teleport and catch Killers in the Act!
+  Added Role: (Crewmate) Ghost: Teleport and catch Killers in the Act.\
-  Added Role: (Crewmate) Betrayer: Betrayer the Crew by doing Your Tasks!
+  Added Role: (Crewmate) Betrayer: Betrayer the Crew by doing Your Tasks

-  Added Role: (Modifier) Flash: Travel at the Speed of Light!
+  Added Role: (Modifier) Flash: Travel at the Speed of Light.\
-  Added Role: (Modifier) Giant: Giant at the Speed and Size of a Mountain!
+  Added Role: (Modifier) Giant: Giant at the Speed and Size of a Mountain.\
-  Added Role: (Modifier) 1TimeKiller: 1 chance to get The Imposter!
+  Added Role: (Modifier) 1TimeKiller: 1 chance to get The Imposter.\
-  Added Role: (Modifier) Recruiter: Recruit a Crew to Your Side!
+  Added Role: (Modifier) Recruiter: Recruit a Crew to Your Side

 </details>
 # Installation